Awards and Recognition

 - Level 1 Trauma Center (Summa Akron City Hospital).
 Summa was the first hospital in Akron to receive Level 1 verification, the American College of Surgeons' highest trauma care.

-Women's Health Safety & Quality
+Best Practice Awards for Women's Health Safety & Quality

 Summa Health System's obstetrics team has earned several best practice awards from the Ohio Patient Safety Institute (OPSI) for incorporating regional and national patient safety benchmarks, as well as demonstrating a clear focus on improving patient safety in a health care setting.